MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 ## Understand how the Stage View works

 When a user sends an URL in the chat or channel, the URL is unfurled to an Adaptive Card.
 The user gets the UI and tab information through the Card.
-When a user selects the Adaptive Card, it is staged in the UI component.
-The user can pin the content as a tab directly from the Stage View.
+The user can pin the content as a tab directly from the Stage View, and from the Adaptive Card also.
 The following image explains how the Stage View works:

 ![stageview working](~/assets/images/tabs/stage-view-working.png)